 - Local Government Law

 - Agricultural Law and Contemporary Food Production and Safety Issues

 - Immigration Law

 - Sovereignty, Self-Determination and the Indigenous Nations

-Clinical offerings that pertain to the practice of public law include:
+Experiential learning opportunities that pertain to the practice of public law include:

 Students are selected by competition for the staff of the Kansas Journal of Law & Public Policy, which specializes in the publication of articles relating to public law.
 Students can also compete for a position on the staff of the Kansas Law Review, which publishes both private law and public law articles.